The-Notebookinator/notebookinator/.github/CONTRIBUTING.md

 ### Typst Code

-Currently we do not have an established coding style.
-In the future we'll use the [Typstfmt](https://github.com/astrale-sharp/typstfmt) formatter to enforce our style, but it is not robust enough to meet our needs as of now.
+Typst code must be formatted with the [Typstyle](https://github.com/Enter-tainer/typstyle) formatter, with a column length of 80.

+We recommend using it with the [Tinymist](https://github.com/Myriad-Dreamin/tinymist) language server.

 ### Commit Messages

 Commit messages should be short and descriptive.
 This project follows the [Gitmoji](https://gitmoji.dev/about) commit style.

 Use the unicode version of the emojis wherever possible.
-This means you should write 🔥 instead of :fire:.
+This means you should write 🔥 instead of \:fire\:.

 ### Branches